Rowdy-byte/rowdy-byte-portfolio/src/routes/about/about-me.md

 ## Path of Life

 I never really had the nerve to turn my hobby into a job.
 I didn’t know how.
-I’ve held many different jobs, but I never experienced that feeling of “this is what I can do for the rest of my life.”
+I’ve held many different jobs, but I never experienced that feeling of “this is what I can do for the rest of my life”.
 I made some mistakes along the way, but hey, we’re all here to learn, right?
 In the meantime, I spent a lot of my free time behind the computer, writing stories and rhymes, learning 3D modeling, and building computers.

 <br>
 <br>